fireescapefilms/fireescapefilms.github.io/_devices/audio/lav-mic.md

 ---
 order: 13
 type: audio
-name: Sennheiser EW 122P G4
+name: Sennheiser EW 122P G3
 picture: /image/devices/audio/lav-mic.jpg
 access: General
 patronURL: https://uchicago.webcheckout.net/sso/patron#!/
-description: "The Sennheiser EW 122P G4 camera-mount wireless lavalier microphone system features the proven combination of reliability, flexible control, and broadcast-quality sound that has made the EW Series an industry standard for videographers, journalists, and content creators all over the world."
+description: "The Sennheiser EW 122P G3 wireless lav mic is an older model that has similar functionality with G4.
+The signal is wirelessly transmitted to the receiver and the receiver needs a Zoom H5 to record the audio."
 ---